ansible/ansible/docs/docsite/rst/api/index.rst

 Ansible API Documentation
 *************************

 The Ansible API is under construction.
 These stub references will be documented in future.
+For now, there is a legacy :ref:`documentation page <ansible.module_utils>` for the ``AnsibleModule``.

 .. contents::
    :local: